cavillier/NousInnovonsPlatform/README.md

 Therefore, I believe Universities should lead similar initiatives to enhance collaboration between students and small firm.
 Using this platform has a few benefits such as centralizing data that can be easily reused and shared amonsgt students.
 We can also start thinking about using those data for computer science researches (e.g. How to improve students soft and analytical skills with machine learning?).
 It also offer an easy way for small firms to offer projects and see what the others have done.
 Finally, for the supervisor (myself during my research), it allows to supervise ten projects in a row pretty easily.

-Voilà, I hope you will find my research usefull and you can have a first look at what it looks like by visiting the original platform at NousInnovons.ch.
+Voilà, I hope you will find my research usefull and I invite you to visit the original platform at https://www.nousinnovons.ch to get a better idea of what we did.

 See below the steps to launch your own platform on Firebase.